WansonChoi/HATK/README.md

 	By using 'HATK.yml' file in the project folder, Create a new virtual environment.

 	```
-	conda env create -f HATK.yml
+	conda env create -f HATK_LINUX.yml
 	```

-	The above command will generate a new work environment named 'HATK', which handles dependent Python packages or libraries of HATK, independent to your system.
+	The above command will generate a new virtual environment named 'HATK', which contains dependent Python packages, Java and R libraries, independent to your system.
 For more detailed explanation about Anaconda's managing environment, Please check this reference(https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually)

-	If the new environment is succuessfully installed, then activte it.
+	If the new environment is succuessfully installed, then activate it.

 	```
 	conda activate HATK
 	```

-	HATK can be implemented in this environment.
-When you want to go back to your system setting, then
+	HATK will be implemented in this environment.
+When you want to go back to your Python system setting, then

 	```
 	conda activate base